Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

-The branching ratio of heavy Higgs decaying into $t\bar{t}$ pair becomes large only in the low $\tan \beta$ regime.
-Moreover, at low $\tan \beta$, the production cross section of heavy Higgs through gluon fusion also becomes large due to enhanced heavy Higgs to top Yukawa coupling.
-Therefore, near the $t \bar t$ kinematic threshold, and in low $\tan \beta$ region, the production times branching ratio for this process is high and one would expect to see a resonance of heavy Higgs in the $t \bar t$ invariant mass distribution.
-But the $t \bar t$ invariant mass distribution will be largely dominated by a continuous SM $t \bar t$ background and the required signal significance for the observation of this channel is beyond the current reach of LHC.
-Moreover, the interference effect between the $t \bar t$ production through heavy Higgs mediation and the SM-QCD production of $t \bar t$ plays a huge role.
+Branching ratio of heavy Higgs decaying into $t\bar{t}$ pair becomes large only in low $\tan \beta$ regime.
+At the same time, at low $\tan \beta$, the production cross- section of heavy Higgs through gluon-fusion also becomes large due to enhanced heavy Higgs to top Yukawa coupling.
+Therefore, near the $t \bar t$ kinematic threshold and in low $\tan \beta$ region, the production times branching ratio for this process is high and one would expect to see a resonance of heavy Higgs in the $t \bar t$ invariant mass distribution.
+But the $t \bar t$ invariant mass distribution is expected to be largely dominated by a continuous SM $t \bar t$ background and it might pose severe challenges, even for HL-LHC, to probe the parameter space of our interest through this channel~\cite{Bhattacherjee:2015sga}.
+Moreover, the interference effect between $t \bar t$ production through heavy Higgs mediation and SM-QCD production of $t \bar t$ plays an important role.
 The interference term in general distorts the invariant mass distribution of the $t \bar t$ pair and produces non-trivial peak-dip structure instead of a smooth Breit-Wigner resonance shape~\cite{Hespel:2016qaf,Carena:2016npr}.
-Projected sensitivities of future LHC to probe this channel have been discussed in these references~\cite{Hespel:2016qaf,Carena:2016npr}.
-In Fig~\ref{A_zh_sigma_ratio}(a) we show a scatter plot of cross-section times branching ratio for the process $gg \to H/A \to t \bar t$ through a color palette in the $M_A-\tan \beta$ plane.
-The dark red points in Fig~\ref{A_zh_sigma_ratio}(a) correspond to $\sigma \times \mathrm{Br}(H \to t \bar t) \approx 0.5 - 1$ pb.
+Projected sensitivities of future LHC to probe this channel have been discussed in Refs.~\cite{Hespel:2016qaf} and~\cite{Carena:2016npr}.
+In Fig~\ref{A_zh_sigma_ratio}(a) we show a scatter plot of cross-section times branching ratio for the process $gg \to H \to t \bar t$ through a color palette in the $M_A-\tan \beta$ plane.
+The pink colored vertical line corresponds to $2 m_{t}$ and represents the kinematic threshold for the on-shell decay of $H$ to a $t\bar{t}$ pair.
+The dark red points in Fig~\ref{A_zh_sigma_ratio}(a) correspond to $\sigma_{ggH} \times \mathrm{Br}(H \to t \bar t) \approx 0.5 - 1$ pb.
 An improvement in the background reduction is required to explore this channel further.